-See Appendix C, Virtual Modem AT Commands for a more detailed explanation of the support initialization commands.
+See Appendix C, Virtual Modem AT Commands on page 416 for a more detailed explanation of the support initialization commands.

 Enable Message of the Day (MOTD)

 When enabled, displays the Message of the Day (MOTD) when a successful virtual modem connection is made.